bstempi/vindinium-client/README.md

 The DTO, or Data Transfer Objects, are just a Java modeling of the JSON responses from the server and the URL encoded messages to the server.
 They have annotations to allow them to be automatically marshalled and unmarshalled by GSON and the Google HTTP client.
 They're just glorified POJOs.

 Unless Vindinium changes their communication structure, this can probably be left alone.
-If there's a desire to presnt the game as a different class hierarchy, it should go into a separate package.
+If there's a desire to present the game as a different class hierarchy, it should go into a separate package.

 #### Main
 com.brianstempin.vindiniumclient